grislyeye/grislyeye.com/posts/black-griffin-preview-2.md

   <tbody>
     <tr>
       <td class="number">0 or less</td>
       <td><strong>Very Cold.</strong> Make a DC 16 Constitution saving throw or take 1d10 cold damage per day exposed.
+Roll with advantage if you’re wearing traveller’s clothes.
 There is a 1 in 4 chance there is a blizzard, in which case all Perception checks have disadvantage.</td>
     </tr>
     <tr>
       <td class="number">1-2</td>
       <td><strong>Cold.</strong> Make a DC 13 Constitution saving throw or take 1d6 cold damage per day exposed.
-You can ignore this condition if you’re wearing traveller’s clothes.
+Roll with advantage if you’re wearing traveller’s clothes.
 There is a 1 in 4 chance there is a storm, in which case all Perception checks have disadvantage.</td>
     </tr>
     <tr>
       <td class="number">3-4</td>